 Contact Boston, MA Bicycle Accident Attorneys – Free Legal Consultation

-If you have been injured by negligent driving, Breakstone, White & Gluck can advise you on your legal rights.
+If you have been hit and injured in a bike lane, Breakstone, White & Gluck can advise you on your legal rights.
 With decades of experience, our Boston bicycle accident lawyers

-are skilled in negotiating with auto insurance companies.
-We are also committed to taking each client's case as far as we must to ensure you receive full and fair compensation.
+are skilled at negotiating with auto insurance companies and assisting cyclists in getting the medical care they need.
+We will not settle; we are committed to taking each client's case as far as we must to ensure you receive full and fair compensation.
 For a free legal consultation, contact Breakstone, White & Gluck at 800-379-1244

 or use our contact form